EV Charger Red Light Flashing: Causes & Easy Fixes

 1. Power Supply or Voltage Problems

-• voltage too high or too low
+• Voltage is too high or too low

-• Poor or missing earthing
+• missing earthing

-• Phase imbalance in three-Phase chargers
+• Phase imbalance in three-Phase Electric Vehicle chargers

-Overheating is another frequent cause.
+Overheating is another cause.

-• Charger installed in direct sunlight
+• Electric Vehicle Charger installed in sunlight

 • Blocked ventilation

-• high ambient temperature
+• ambient temperature

-3. Charging Cable or Connector Issue
+1. Charging Cable or Connector Issue

 Sometimes the problem is simple but easy to miss.

-• Charging gun not inserted properly
+• Electric Vehicle Charging gun not inserted properly

 • Cable damaged from bending or wear

-• Dust or moisture on connector pins
+• Dust or moisture on Electric Vehicle charger connector pins

-4. Communication Error Between EV and Charger
+1. Communication Error Between Electric Vehicle and Charger

 • Temporary software glitch

-• Vehicle not responding correctly
+• Electric Vehicle not responding correctly

-5. Ground Fault or Leakage Current Detected
+1. Ground Fault or Leakage Current Detected

 • Poor earthing triggers a ground fault